sbt/website/src/sphinx/Detailed-Topics/Understanding-incremental-recompilation.md

 interface of a module, breakage might result.
 However, often we can remove *implementation details* from the interface of a module.
-In the example above, for instance, it might well be that the intended return type is more general - namely Seq[Writer].
-It might also not be the case
-- this is a design choice to be decided on a case-by-case basis.
-In this example I will assume however that the designer chooses Seq[Writer], since it is a reasonable choice both in the above simplified example and in a real-world extension of the above code.
+In the example above, for instance, it might well be that the intended return type is more general - namely `Seq[Writer]`.
+It might also not be the case - this is a design choice to be decided on a case-by-case basis.
+In this example I will assume however that the designer chooses `Seq[Writer]`, since it is a reasonable choice both in the above simplified example and in a real-world extension of the above code.

 The client snippets above will now become